muchdogesec/ransomware_kb/README.md

 3. Tools (STIX `tool` objects, ID in format `TXXXX`): that describe the Tools used by ransomware operators and groups.
 4. Victims (TODO): infected by the ransomware
 5. Malware (TODO): that describes other malware variants (not ransomware) used by groups during a campaign
+6. Linking obejcts to MITRE ATT&CK Tactics and Techniques (TODO)

 ## Data generation